amit-upadhyay-IT/redesigned/docs/_tutorials/largest-difference-in-array.md

 <div class="note unreleased">
   <h5>Approach 4</h5>
   <p>
-    You should probably think of this solution after you think of 1st solution on this post, as in this approach I am solving problem using auxilary array.
+    You should probably think of this solution after you think of 1st solution on this post, as in this approach you can solve the problem using auxilary array in linear time.
   </p>
 </div>